dagargo/microdude/README.md

 Also, it is possible to use MicroDude from other Python programs.

 ## Installation
 MicroDude is a Python package that is installed the standard way with `python3 setup.py install`.
-However, as it contains desktop application related resources it is installed with `make`.
+However, as it contains desktop application related resources, it is installed with `make`.

 The package dependencies for Debian based distributions are:
 - python3
 - python3-setuptools
-- make
-- gcc and g++
-- libpython3-dev
-- libasound2-dev
+- python3-mido
-- libjack-jackd2-dev
+- libportmidi-dev

-You can easily install them by running `sudo apt-get install python3 python3-setuptools make gcc g++ libpython3-dev libasound2-dev libjack-jackd2-dev`.
+You can easily install them by running `sudo apt-get install python3 python3-setuptools python3-mido libportmidi-dev`.

 To install MicroDude simply run `make && sudo make install`.